Library

 HIPAA compliant

-• See what share of your total cholesterol is LDL, the main atherogenic fraction.
+• Shows what portion of your cholesterol is the harmful LDL type.

-• Clarify whether high total cholesterol is driven by LDL or protective HDL.
+• Clarifies whether high total cholesterol is driven by protective or harmful particles.

 What is LDL Cholesterol / Total Cholesterol (Mass Ratio)?